 \section{Conclusions}

-In this article, we have analyzed a class of exactly solvable frustrated spin models, characterized by the property that their interaction $J(\bk)$ presents a degenerate surface of maxima in momentum space.
-Using the cavity method, we derived in the limit of infinite dimensionality $d \to \infty$ the exact solution of the statistical mechanical properties in the paramagnetic phase.
+In this article, we have analyzed a class of infinite-dimensional frustrated spin models, characterized by the property that their interaction $J(\bk)$ presents degenerate surfaces in momentum space.
+Using the cavity method, we derived in the limit of infinite dimensionality $d \to \infty$ the exact solution of the statistical mechanical properties within the disordered, paramagnetic phase.
 By a study of the equilibrium dynamics of the system, we derived a set of consistency equations for the glass order parameters.
 The theory was applied explicitly to the case of a isotropic model, equivalent after bipartition of the hypercubic lattice to a Heisenberg model on the fcc lattice.
 For this model we identified the temperature of dynamical vitrification.
 The transition is of a dynamical first order type and is similar to the vitrification predicted in the theory of stripe glassiness.
 Although the exact results were obtained in the limit of infinite dimensions, the power demonstrated by DMFT methods in describing correlated electron systems~\cite{kotliar_rmp_2006, held_ap_2007, katsnelson_rmp_2008} indicates the relevance of the results also for the realistic case of a system in three dimensions.

 In comparison to the previous works hypothesizing self-induced spin-glass states in deterministic frustrated spin models~\cite{principi_prb_2016, principi_prl_2016} our new approach seems to have two advantages.
 First, it has an explicit small parameter, albeit formal, and second it does not use the replica trick, whose applicability for deterministic systems is not obvious.
-Instead, we study the large-time behavior of correlation functions, in the spirit of the original approach by Edwards and Anderson in the theory of spin glasses, and G\"{o}tze mode-coupling theory in the context of structural glasses.
+Instead, we study the large-time behavior of correlation functions, in the spirit of the original approach by Edwards and Anderson in the theory of spin glasses, and of the G\"{o}tze mode-coupling theory in the context of structural glasses.
 Importantly, both approaches lead to the same conclusion that frustration only can be sufficient for vitrification.
 This qualitatively supports the interpretation of the experimental data of Refs.~\cite{kamber_science_2020, verlhac_np_2022} as an observation of a self-induced spin glass state in elemental neodymium at low temperatures.
 Another interesting technical question concerning the relation between dynamical and replica approaches will be considered elsewhere.

 \acknowledgments